Skip to main content

 const functionName = (parameter1, parameter2) => {

-// function content
+// function body

 };

-Example of Arrow Function
+Example of an Arrow Function

 const add = (a, b) => a + b;

-console.log(add(1, 2)); // Outputs: 3
+console.log(add(1, 2)); // Outputs 3

-Comparing Traditional Functions and Arrow Functions
+Comparison of Traditional and Arrow Functions

 // Traditional function